 In the ideal world, all web design agencies commonly provide not only design but also web development services, as well as hosting, copywriting, SEO, and other services associated with websites.
-But in reality, this may be not true.
-So never assume that an agency has all the skills you need for the project.
+But in reality, this may be not true, hence this web designer interview question.
+So never assume that an agency has all the skills you need for the project

 If it's a small company, chances are they won't tackle everything related to your site.
 Double-check that you'll gain the desired results with their assistance before signing a contract.